santibacat/recursos/curso-deeplearningai-med1.md

-NOTAS DEL EJERCICIO 1
+### NOTAS DEL EJERCICIO 1

-* Distintos significados de 'clase': puede ser las distintas patologías o enfermedades, pueden ser la etiqueta de enfermedad positiva o negativa, o tambien puede referirse a la clase de software (como ImageDataGenerator)
+1- Distintos significados de 'clase': puede ser las distintas patologías o enfermedades, pueden ser la etiqueta de enfermedad positiva o negativa, o tambien puede referirse a la clase de software (como ImageDataGenerator)

-we need to build a new generator for validation and testing data.
+2- We need to build a new generator for validation and testing data.

 **Why can't we use the same generator as for the training data?**